 Though this was one of the SNP’s more prominent campaign promises, it is not necessarily the main reason people voted for them.
 In our two-party system, they have replaced Labour as the de facto left-wing party in Scotland.
 Anyone sympathetic to social democracy or who simply wanted to out the Tories felt that voting the SNP was their best bet.
 With fears of a hung parliament, some may have even felt that the best way to ensure Labour got into government was to vote SNP.
 We must also remember that in 2015 when the SNP won all but 3 of the seats in Scotland, it was only a year since the Scottish people had voted against independence.
 For some, the party might even be just a protest vote.
 Sturgeon herself acknowledged the role of other factors in this election, saying in an interview with Andrew Marr that she ‘didn’t presume everyone who voted SNP was prepared to back independence’.

 The most recent opinion polling would appear to corroborate this.
 Split between the options of ‘Yes’ to independence, ‘No’ and ‘unsure’, the three polls taken in the weeks before the election all had the ‘No’ vote in the lead.
 This is a pretty clear indication that there are many SNP voters who do not back independence.
-The question we should ask is then we have heard recently regarding Europe: if one side is so confident in its position, why not put it to the test in a referendum?
+The question we should ask then is one we have heard recently regarding Europe: if one side is so confident in its position, why not put it to the test in a referendum?
 But can we really justify spending millions of pounds when there is not enough to suggest people have significantly changed their minds?
 It is true that opinion polling on such a divisive issue is always bound to be close, but until the ‘Yes’ vote even begins to lead slightly, we should not really be having this conversation.

 There is the added issue of election fatigue.
 Since 2014, the Scottish people have had a major, nationwide vote every year bar 2018.
 I don’t think anyone is in a rush to get back to the polling stations.
 And even putting aside boredom with politics, we could talk instead about political overload.
 Five votes in six years is a lot.
 Our elections and referendums were not designed to be held on an annual basis.
 We should let people digest the most recent result before demanding that they think about the next one.